-Growing active travel levels is one of the three key opportunities identified for Shetland in the STPR2 "Case for Change" report12.
+Growing active travel levels is one of the three key opportunities identified for Shetland in the STPR2 "Case for Change" report.

-Although not a strategy in itself, the ongoing Strategic Transport Project Review will inform the Scottish Government's transport investment programme in Scotland over the next 20 years, on the basis of the recently adopted National Transport Strategy 2.
+Although not a strategy in itself, the ongoing Strategic Transport Projects Review will inform the Scottish Government's transport investment programme in Scotland over the next 20 years, on the basis of the recently adopted National Transport Strategy 2.

-The review is ongoing at the time of publication of the active travel strategy, however the "STPR2 Initial Appraisal: Case for Change" Shetland report was available, summarising transport-related problems and opportunities, including walking and cycling.
-Findings from this report have informed the active travel strategy.
+The review is ongoing at the time of publication of the ATS, however the "STPR2 Initial Appraisal: Case for Change" Shetland report was available, summarising transport-related problems and opportunities, including walking and cycling.
+Findings from this report have informed the ATS.